Serving the Colorado Four Corners region of Durango, Cortez, Dolores, Silverton, Pagosa Springs and the Farmington, New Mexico region.

 DIRECT AIR HEATING WITH AIR COLLECTORS

 Most of the multi collector systems around Durango that date back to the 70’s and 80’s are of this type.
-They are actually the most efficient solar application with the highest ROI and one brand which we sell is eligible for the 30% federal tax credit.
+They are actually the most efficient solar application with the highest ROI and one brand which we sell is eligible for the 26% federal tax credit.
 They can be an excellent auxiliary heat for homes with forced air furnaces.
 An excellent application is for garages or any kind of shop building where its use is largely confined to the daytime.
-Call us for a free flyer that we will mail to you.

 TRANSPIRED WALL SYSTEMS